-The average length of stay for our pets is approximately two to three weeks, but we ask for a commitment from the foster family to continue caring for their foster pet until that pet is adopted.
+LENGTH OF TERM: The average length of stay for our pets is approximately 2-3 weeks, but we ask for a commitment from the foster family to continue caring for their foster pet until that pet is adopted.

 OTHER REASONS TO FOSTER: